-Prednisone also decreases the healing time of cuts and bruises due to their affect on the immune system
+- Prednisone also decreases the healing time of cuts and bruises due to its effect on the immune system

 The risk of side effects increases with higher doses or with prolonged use of the medication.
 Serious, potentially dangerous reactions can also occur with the use of prednisone tablets.
 These require immediate medical attention.
 Potential risks include seizures, uncontrollable tremors in the hands, numbness in the extremities and irregular heartbeat.
 Swelling in any part of the body, particularly the face, throat, or stomach area also requires immediate medical attention.
 Some patients may experience severe psychological effects, including depression and a loss of connection to reality.

 Prolonged use of prednisone tablets can damage the adrenal glands, causing them to shrink and stop producing cortisol.
 When the medication is stopped abruptly, the glands are unable to prepare by producing enough cortisol to prevent withdrawal symptoms, which can include vomiting and shock.
 Long-term use of cortisone can also cause necrosis (erosion) of the hip joints, a painful and potentially fatal condition.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness or trouble breathing.

 Remember that your doctor has prescribed this medication because he or she has decided that benefits are greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 This is not a complete list of possible side effects.
 If you notice other side effects not listed above, contact your doctor immediately.